kgisl/cs8251/notes/unit5.md

 It is possible to pass arguments to `C` programs when they are executed.
 The brackets which follow `main()` are used for this purpose. `argc` refers to the number of arguments passed, and `argv[]` is a pointer array which points to each argument which is passed to `main`.

 ### Simple example
 A simple example follows, which checks to see if a single argument is supplied on the command line when the program is invoked.
+The program is called by the command line,

+	 myprog argument1

+The actual C code for the program is presented below:

 ```c
 #include <stdio.h>